-- 1) The RoofStar Guarantee Program classifies roofs according to their function waterproofing or water-shedding.
+- 1) The RoofStar Guarantee Program classifies roof systems according to their function waterproofing systems or water-shedding systems.
 Within each classification, slope is defined as follows: - 1) Flat means a roof with a slope less than 1:6 (2" in 12", or 9 degrees).